 Another important measure of intellectual preparedness is standardized testing, as grading procedures and the competitive environments of high schools inevitably vary.
 Hillsdale, therefore, requires the submission of the results of either the Scholastic Aptitude Test (SAT), the American College Test (ACT), or the Classic Learning Test (CLT), although exceptions are occasionally made for transfer candidates and non-traditional students.
 Equal preference is given to each test.
-The SAT Subject Tests of the College Board are not required except in special circumstances.
+The SAT Subject Tests of the College Board are not required except in special circumstances, but will be reviewed if submitted.